A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Evaluating Performance via Simulation

 \subsection{Overall Discussion of Simulation Results}

 Here we discuss the overall strengths and weaknesses of all considered methods in light of the results of both simulations.

 \paragraph{Stationary vs. Time-Varying Methods} We saw that stationary methods outperform time-varying methods if the true parameter function is constant, as one would expect.
 If the parameter function is time-varying, then the stationary methods are better for very small sample sizes, but for larger sample sizes, the time-varying methods become better.
-The exact sample size $n$ at which time-varying methods start to perform better depends on how time-varying the true parameter function is: the more time-varying the function, the smaller the $n$.
+The exact sample size $n$ at which time-varying methods start to perform better depends on how strongly the true parameters vary with time: the stronger the variation, the smaller the $n$.
 For the choice of true parameter functions in our simulations, we found that the best time-varying method outperformed the stationary methods at already $n > 46$.

-\paragraph{Unregularized vs. Regularized Methods} The results in both simulations showed that if most true parameter functions are zero (high sparsity), regularized methods and the thresholded GAM(st) method performed better compared to their unregularized/unthresholded counter parts.
+\paragraph{Unregularized vs. Regularized Methods} The results in both simulations showed that if most true parameter functions are zero (high sparsity), regularized methods and the thresholded GAM(st) method performed better compared to their unregularized/unthresholded counterparts.
 On the other hand, if most true parameter functions are nonzero (low sparsity), the unregularized/unthresholded functions perform better.
 In Simulation B we specifically mapped out the performance of methods as a function of sparsity and found that unregularized methods are better at an indegree of 10 or larger.

 \paragraph{Kernel-smoothing vs. GAM Methods} If sparsity is high, that is, if most parameter functions are zero, the KS based methods outperformed the GAM based methods for most sample size regimes.
 Only if the sample size is very large the GAM based methods showed a performance that is equal or slightly better than the KS based methods.
 However, if sparsity is low, the GAM based methods outperformed the KS based methods.\\